How do I get CPO and Compensation Advice?

 Need Professional Advice?

 If you are under the threat of a Compulsory Purchase Order, you need professional advice.
 Doing nothing is not an option.
 You need a survyer/solicitor skilled and experienced in advising on CPO matters.
 Wh?
 "The law and procedure relating to compulsory purchase is complex."
 DCLG.

-In many instances, the acquiring authority should be in contact with you and will explain what they can do to assist you in understanding and taking advise, and ultimatley assist you in making your decision on what to do.
+In many instances, the acquiring authority should be in contact with you and will explain what they can do to assist you in understanding and taking advice, and ultimatley assist you in making your decision on what to do.

 In many cases and initailly, consult a surveyor, who will provide a free short discussion and some initial guidance on what you need to do and who can help you.